 3. Turnover Rates of SWP in Non-governmental Organisations (NGOs) by Average Strength of Degree, Diploma and All Social Work Posts

-• In 2020/21, the lower quartile turnover rates, when analysed with average strength in the ranges of 20.5-50 for Degree Posts and Diploma Posts were the highest among the recent four rounds of updating exercises.
+• In 2021/22, when analysed with average strength, the turnover rates for Degree Posts and Diploma Posts were the highest among the recent four rounds of updating exercises.